Introduction

 The work function indicates how easy or hard it is to dislodge an electron from the surface of a material.
 A lower work function means electrons are more easily removed, while a higher work function means they are more tightly bound to the material.
 This difference between the selenium semiconductor and the metal plate creates an imbalance of electrons and, thus, voltage or rectification.

-Resistivity is an intrinsic property of selenium.
-It doesn't depend on physical shape but is a property of the element itself.
+Selenium's resistivity can vary widely depending on its form and purity.
+Resistivity (ρ) is an intrinsic property, calculated as ρ = R·A/L (ohm·meters), where R is resistance, A is cross-sectional area, and L is length.
 Metals like copper have low resistivity, while insulators like rubber have high resistivity.
-Like most semiconductors, Selenium is in between, and its resistivity can be manipulated through doping, temperature changes, or light exposure.
+Like most semiconductors, selenium is in between, and its resistivity (~10⁴–10⁶ Ω·cm for amorphous form) can be manipulated through doping, temperature changes, or light exposure.

 Selenium solar cell used as a photometer.